johncrimmins/CollabCanvas-FinalSubmission/memory-bank/systemPatterns.md

 - Use Zustand selectors to subscribe only to relevant slice of state
 - Each Konva object component selects only its own render props
 - Avoids full canvas re-render on every state change
+- Shared layout surfaces (loading/error/shell) live under `components/layout` and are reused across routes.
+Inline fallback JSX in routes/layouts is prohibited; wrap with shadcn/ui components for consistency.

+### Pattern: Reusable Fallback Surfaces (shadcn/ui)
+- Never inline fallback UIs in pages or route layouts; use components under `components/layout/`
+- Compose fallbacks from shadcn/ui primitives (`Card`, `Button`, `Toaster`) for consistency
+- Example: `(app)/layout.tsx` should render `<AuthLoadingScreen/>` or `<AuthErrorScreen/>`, not raw JSX

+### Pattern: Canvas Stage Composition
+- Use `react-konva` `Stage` + `Layer` and render children via selectors
+- `CanvasStage` accepts `onStageRef`, optional `width`/`height`, and overlays a placeholder when empty
+- Keep Stage-level `listening` minimized; delegate interaction to object components and hooks

+### Pattern: Diagnostics (Dev-only)
+- Provide `useCanvasDiagnostics(canvasId)` and an optional `CanvasDiagnosticsPanel` for store snapshots
+- Show diagnostics in a pointer-events-none container over the canvas shell; hide in production builds

 ### Pattern: Adaptive Throttling
 - Default preview throttle: 80-120ms